 Closest airport: Cochin

 Zuri apparently means ‘far beyond expectations’ in Swahili (this hotel had their first resort in Africa) and I must say I was pretty impressed.
-You’ve probably already got the feeling that this blog is not about the ultimate in luxury travelling, so I don’t often stay in places like the Zuri hotel.
+You’ve probably already got the feeling that this blog is not about the ultimate in luxury travelling, so I don’t often stay in places like the Zuri Hotel Kerala.

 If you have a room far from the reception area or the restaurant, all is not lost, because you can take advantage of electric golf carts.
 On your way from the entrance, you’ll just hop on one that’s always ready by the reception.
 For the opposite direction, you just go ahead and call one from your room.

 The rooms were impressive.
 Mine, belonging to the category ‘Zuri Cottage’, featured a cute outdoor rain shower, which was completely private.
 Some of my Kerala Blog Express friends had presidential villas with private pools and jacuzzi!
 Those were insane in my opinion… utmost luxury!